 Ooooooooh maaaaaaaan!
 I’ve had so many problems with this craft.
 Sometimes everything goes wrong, doesn’t it?
 It has nearly turned into a complete craft fail.
-I am pleased with the end result though.
+This Halloween discovery bottle (or Halloween snow globe!).
+But, I am pleased with the end result though.
 It does exactly what I wanted.
 A while ago I made a fairy discovery bottle and the girls loved it so I wanted to make one for Autumn.
 This is actually my third version as I didn’t like the first couple.
 I will post them later as they are ok – just this one is better.

-Anyway as you will see I had problems with the glue, the pot, everything in factor.
+Anyway, as you will see I had problems with the glue, the pot, and everything in fact.
 Then I finally finish and do all the photos and then I look at it and think actually – you know – it isn’t a discovery bottle at all it’s a snow globe, with leaves.
 Aaaaaagh!

 This is a really simple craft, whatever you decide to call it.
 All the girls helped, even the twin toddlers.
 If you plan it right it should only take a few minutes with added drying time for the glue in between.